3.5 TRAFFIC & SAFETY ACTION

 ZONING

-The Willo Board meets the second Thursday of each month, September through June from 6:30-8:30pm.
+The Willo Board meets on the second Thursday of each month, September through June, from 6:30 to 8:00 p.m.
 See below for specific upcoming board meeting details and dates.
-Visit our calendar page to see a schedule of upcoming board meetings & other events.
+Visit our calendar page to see a schedule of upcoming board meetings and other events.

 Residents can also participate via Zoom - to join the Zoom meeting, click here.